waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Security Cameras: Located at (24, 1) and (24, 5).
 Walking past them (e.g., column 24) triggers an "Intruder alert!" and a Rocket Grunt battle.
 - Hypothesis: NPC mentioned surveillance cams are in the POKéMON statues and Rocket Grunts will keep appearing until a secret switch is tripped.
 - Defeated Rocket Grunt at (23, 6).
 Dialogue: "Surveillance cams are in the POKéMON statues.
 We'll keep appearing until you trip a secret switch."
-- Goal: Find the secret switch to disable cameras.
 - Encountered second Rocket Grunt battle immediately after the first one on B1F near (6, 3).
 This confirms multiple grunts appear from the security statues.
 - Met Rocket Grunt at (4, 4).
 Dialogue: "Heheh.
 Feeling lucky, punk?
 Go ahead, take another step.
 We've got traps set in the floor!"
-- Hypothesis: Certain floor tiles on B1F trigger wild encounters (Koffing, Voltorb, Geodude) or traps.
+- Trap Hypothesis: Certain floor tiles on B1F trigger wild encounters (Koffing, Voltorb, Geodude) or traps.
+- Trap Testing Plan:
+    1. Step on tile (3, 4) to check for encounter or effect.
+    2. Step on tile (2, 4) to check for encounter or effect.
+    3. Document results for each step.